Give us a call now for an immediate match with a local pro.

 It takes between one and three days to have an HVAC system installed or replaced.
 If you only need a furnace or a single air conditioning unit, this might take between half a day and two days.
 This timeline will be influenced by the size of your home, the accessibility of your system, and any issues your technician uncovers.

 For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
-In Collinsville, you might be able to make do with a lower-capacity furnace.
+In Collinsville, you may be able to make do with a lower-capacity furnace.

 There are a number of ways you can make your HVAC system more energy-efficient: